ashioyajotham/Value-Aligned-Confabulation-VAC-Research/README.md

 This research builds upon important insights from the AI research community:

 ### Terminology
 - **Geoffrey Hinton** has advocated for using "confabulation" rather than "hallucination" when describing AI-generated content that isn't grounded in training data, emphasizing that the term better captures the nature of how language models generate responses.
+See his discussion in the [60 Minutes interview](https://www.youtube.com/watch?v=qrvK_KuIeJk) and the [full interview](https://www.youtube.com/watch?v=qyH3NxFz3Aw).

 - **Andrej Karpathy** has discussed the nuanced nature of what we call "hallucinations" in language models, noting that not all factually ungrounded outputs are equally problematic - a key insight that motivates this research.
+His thoughts on this topic have been shared in various [Twitter/X discussions](https://x.com/karpathy/status/1733299213503787018).

 ### Foundational Work
 - This research was originally conceptualized in "[Hallucinations in Large Language Models](https://ashioyajotham.substack.com/p/hallucinations-in-large-language)" (Ashioya, 2024), which explored the need for more nuanced evaluation of AI-generated content.